Information Regarding COVID-19

 - We are performing staff screenings at the beginning of each shift including temperature checks.

 - No outside Healthcare providers coming into the facility to perform essential care functions are exhibiting symptoms of COVID-19 (coronavirus).
 We are screening outside Healthcare providers before allowing entry including temperature checks.
-They are also being tested weekly before being allowed entry to the building.

 - iPads are being utilized to provide observation, consultation and certain adjustments and/or recommendations for the resident’s routine care needs if necessary.
 Emergent and more detailed care is still being provided in-person as needed.